rgambord/c99-doc/doc/sections/6/7/8/index.rst

 .. _9899_6.7.8p30:

+.. container:: snum

+   :ref:`30 <9899_6.7.8p30>`

-:ref:`30 <9899_6.7.8p30>` Note that the fully bracketed and minimally bracketed forms of initialization are, in general, less likely to cause confusion.
+Note that the fully bracketed and minimally bracketed forms of initialization are, in general, less likely to cause confusion.

 .. _9899_6.7.8p31:

+.. container:: snum

+   :ref:`31 <9899_6.7.8p31>`

-:ref:`31 <9899_6.7.8p31>` EXAMPLE 7 One form of initialization that completes array types involves typedef names.
+EXAMPLE 7 One form of initialization that completes array types involves typedef names.
 Given the declaration

 ::